aws-powertools/powertools-lambda-typescript/docs/utilities/idempotency.md

 ???+ note
     This utility supports **[AWS SDK for JavaScript v3](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/){target="_blank"} only**.
-If you are using the `nodejs18.x` runtime, the AWS SDK for JavaScript v3 is already installed and you can install only the utility.
+If you are using the `nodejs18.x` runtime or newer, the AWS SDK for JavaScript v3 is already installed and you can install only the utility.

 ### IAM Permissions